tboquet/python-alp/docs/tutorial.rst

 Fitting the model using ALP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We then instanciate an :py:class:`Experiment`:
+We then instanciate an :class:`alp.appcom.core.Experiment`:

 .. code-block:: python